dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/resample_curve.rst

 Mode
    How to specify the amount of samples.

-   Count
+   :Count:
       Sample the specified number of points along each spline.

-   Length
+   :Length:
       Calculate the number of samples by splitting each spline into segments with the specified length.
-      The length will be rounded down so that an whole number of sample will fit in each input spline.
+      The length will be rounded down so that a whole number of samples will fit in each input spline.

 Outputs